marceluphd/pebble-firmware/nrf/include/bluetooth/mesh/sensor_models.rst

 Sensor models
 #############

-The :ref:`bt_mesh_sensors_readme` are accessed through the Sensor models.

-There are two Sensor models:
+The Sensor models allow remote access to :ref:`bt_mesh_sensors_readme`.

+The Sensor models only use native types, and have no common model-specific types.

 .. toctree::
    :maxdepth: 1
    :glob:
+   :caption: Subpages:

    sensor_srv.rst
    sensor_cli.rst